Though a vegan can often be seen

 “How do you get your protein?”*

-So what does this have to do with pupusas?
-Not much, except for the fact that the word “pupusa” always sounds dirty, at least to my American ear.
+So what does this have to do with black bean pupusas?
+Not much, except for the fact that limericks are usually a little naughty and the word “pupusa” always sounds dirty, at least to my American ears.
 I actually tried to write a limerick about pupusas and got this far:

 Intrigued a vegan cook named Susan….